 What should a wheelchair user do to get out of the building?

-While people without disability will use the fire stairs to evacuate the building, our local fire brigade has advised the following in relation to people in wheelchairs: The floor warden should advise the Chief Warden of the building that a wheelchair user is on their floor, and they will advise the fire brigade to come and evacuate that person.
+While people without disability will use the fire stairs to evacuate the building, our local fire brigade has advised the following in relation to people in wheelchairs: The floor warden should advise the Chief Warden that a wheelchair user is on their floor, and they will advise the fire brigade to come and evacuate that person.
 The wheelchair user should be brought to a place near the emergency exit.
-They should not be taken into the fire stairs to “wait”, unless your fire stairs have landing places that are built to accommodate a wheelchair and allow safe passage.
-Our local brigade also suggested that the floor warden should advise 000 of the situation, as the brigade could advise the attending units while they are on their way.
+They should not be taken into the fire stairs to 'wait', unless your fire stairs have landing places that are built to accommodate a wheelchair and allow safe passage.
+Our local brigade also suggested that the floor warden should advise 000 of the situation, as the brigade could advise the attending units while they're on their way.

 Should other staff members carry a team member down the stairs?

-Our suggestion here is “No”.
-If your PEEP is well planned and the Chief Warden knows of the emergency and situation, the fire brigade will be the quickest and easiest evacuation solution.
-They are trained to assist people, are fit and know what they are doing.
+No. If your PEEP is well planned and the Chief Warden knows of the emergency and situation, the fire brigade will be the quickest and easiest evacuation solution.
+They are trained to assist people, are fit and know what they're doing.
 Dropping a person or tripping and falling down the stairs is a real possibility, especially if people are in a real emergency.
 You also need to consult with wheelchair users about which methods of transfer or evacuation will best meet their needs and which they are comfortable with.

-Having said all of that, if there is an emergency where people are at immediate risk and the only safe place is the fire stairs, it makes sense to get the person into the stair well.
+Having said all of that, if there's an emergency where people are at immediate risk and the only safe place is the fire stairs, it makes sense to get the person into the stair well.